Rich Vegan White Chocolate Frosting

-This creamy Rich White Chocolate Frosting is a more intensely flavored recipe alternative to other vegan white frostings.
-It's great for cakes where you may be concerned that a dark chocolate frosting would be too much chocolate (if that's even possible).
+This creamy Rich Vegan White Chocolate Frosting is a more intensely flavored recipe alternative to other vegan white frostings.
+It's great for cakes where you may be concerned that a dark chocolate frosting could be too much chocolate (if that's even possible).
 It takes advantage of caramelizing sugar to the thread stage of 230F (110C) where it contributes a smooth velvety texture.
 It also utilizes cocoa butter as the main fat with soy milk powder (not to be confused with soy flour) to help with emulsifying and enhancing creaminess.
 Cocoa butter can be difficult to work with because when it reaches it's melting temperature range of between 93F (34C) and 100F (38C) it melts instantly.
 Whisking the frosting periodically as it gradually cools back to room temperature in the refrigerator solves this issue.
 The stiffness of this frosting can be adjusted by adding or subtracting 1 Tablespoon of water.

-1 ¾ cups granulated white sugar
+Rich Vegan White Chocolate Frosting Recipe1 ¾ cups granulated white sugar

 ¼ cup + 3 Tablespoons water